mjpauly/aia/README.md

 ```

 `mov_img.py` contains an example image producing routine that utilizes this rescaling.
 It produces the same images that appear on the [sdowww.lmsal.com](http://sdowww.lmsal.com) website.

+All the data is stored in the CSV and JSON files aia_rescaling_data.csv/.json.
+If you want to implement the rescaling in a program other than python, accessing the dim factors from these files is the simplest way to do it.